Table of Contents

 - Camden Market – This is the food market stalwart in London’s fun, kitschy Camden neighborhood.

-- Portobello Market – You can get your Hugh Grant on in this market which features antiques and food stalls (food on Friday and Saturday only) in Notting Hill.
+- Portobello Market – You can get your Hugh Grant on at this market which features antiques and food stalls (food on Friday and Saturday only) in Notting Hill.

 - Fortnum & Mason – The market under the historic Soho store has just about everything one would need to plan a smashing party.